rspamd/rspamd.com/doc/migration.md

   {:toc}
 </div>

+## Efficient Rspamd Cluster Upgrade Guide

+Discover a reliable step-by-step process for upgrading your Rspamd cluster while maintaining stability and minimizing downtime.
+This guide emphasizes a cautious approach with extensive testing to ensure a seamless transition between versions.

+1. Ensure that you have a backup of the current stable configuration files, as well as any custom rules, maps, or other settings specific to your cluster.

+2. Use stable packages on a stable cluster.
+Always use the latest stable release of Rspamd in your production environment.

+3. Add a node or multiple nodes to an experimental cluster using the experimental repository.
+This will allow you to test the new version in a controlled environment without affecting the stable cluster.

+4. Mirror traffic from the stable cluster to the experimental cluster using the `rspamd_proxy` module.
+This will help you identify any potential issues or differences between the two versions of Rspamd.

+5. Monitor the experimental cluster for any discrepancies, crashes, or other issues.
+Address these problems as they arise.

+6. When a new release is cut, update the experimental cluster to the stable version.

+7. Repeat steps 4-5 one more time to ensure that any previously identified issues have been resolved.

+8. Once you are confident that the new version is stable and compatible with your environment, update the stable cluster to the next version.

+9. Continue to monitor the stable cluster to ensure smooth operation and resolve any issues that may arise after the upgrade.

+10. Repeat the entire process starting from `step 1` for future updates.
+This approach ensures a smooth and controlled upgrade process that minimizes potential downtime and issues in your production environment.

 ## Migration to Rspamd 3.3

 When migrating to Rspamd 3.3, exercise caution if you are utilizing custom passthrough rules, particularly those defined by plugins that utilize `action` rather than `least action`).
 In versions prior to 3.3, these rules would still allow for processing of additional rules.
 However, in Rspamd 3.3 and beyond, passthrough denotes a final action and skips directly to the idempotent stage.